jpuritz/BIO_594_2022/Exercises/course_project/JAshey/Workflow.md

 sbatch AlignReads_Pacuta.sh
 ```

-Submitted batch job 131040
+Submitted batch job 131679 -- rerunning star

 `STAR` parameters:

-- `runMode alignReads` - runs a read alignment job
+- `--runMode alignReads` - runs a read alignment job
-- `genomeDir` - path to genome index
+- `--genomeDir` - path to genome index
-- `runThreadN` - number of threads to run STAR
+- `--runThreadN` - number of threads to run STAR
-- `readFilesIn` - reading fastq files in
+- `--readFilesIn` - reading fastq files in
-- `outFileNamePrefix` - naming the output files
+- `--outFileNamePrefix` - naming the output files
-- `outTmpDir` - name of temporary directory STAR creates to align reads.
-This will be deleted by the end of the job
+- `--outTmpDir` - name of temporary directory that STAR creates (will be removed by STAR after its finished)
-- `outSAMtype`
+- `--outSAMtype` - type of SAM/BAM output (requesting unsorted and sorted BAM files)
-- `outStd`
+- `--outStd` - file type where output information will be stored
-- `quantMode`
+- `--quantMode` - type of quantification requested (TranscriptomeSAM means put SAM/BAM alignments in separate file)
-- `twopassMode`
+- `--twopassMode` - 2-pass mapping mode (Basic means all 1st pass junctions will be inserted into genome indices for 2nd pass)
-- `twopass1readsN`
+- `--twopass1readsN` - number of reads to process for 1st pass (-1 means map all reads in 1st pass)
-- `outReadsUnmapped`
+- `--outReadsUnmapped` - output of unmapped and partially mapped reads (Fastx indicates file type is a fasta/fastq file)

-Convert SAM to BAM files using samtools
+convert SAM to BAM files using [samtools](https://www.htslib.org/doc/samtools-sort.html)

 ```
 nano samtools.sh